AlpAydinoglu/starter-hugo-academic/content/project/example6/index.md

 ---
-title: Sliding mode control for a 3-DOF helicopter
+title: Sliding mode control of a 3-DOF helicopter
 summary: Control of a 3-DOF helicopter with a hierarchical sliding mode controller with PID surface, including hardware implementation
-weight: 14
+weight: 15

 tags:
   - Deep Learning